 Many of the acquisitions were in less than perfect condition when the museum took them on, so behind the scenes, scores of volunteers get together each week to restore and maintain important examples from our aviation history.

-They also share the many stories associated with those aircraft, with visitors who wander through the various hangars.
+They also share the many stories associated with the aircraft with visitors who wander through the various hangars.

-In 2018 the event falls on July 7 and 8, and there will be entertainment and a gift shop open, to add to the occasion.
+In 2019, the event falls on July 6 and 7, and there will be entertainment and a gift shop open to add to the occasion.
 Family passes are available, and it is definitely an all-ages friendly event.
-In fact be prepared to live out a childhood fantasy.
+In fact, be prepared to live out a childhood fantasy.